Marina Carr: The Modern Day Lady Gregory

 Woman and Scarecrow

-Marina Carr’s ‘Woman and Scarecrow’ was first staged at the Royal Court Jerwood Theatre in London in 2006 and later opened at the Irish Repertory Theatre in Newyork in May 2018.
-‘Woman and Scarecrow’ is a two-act (2 hours and 20 minutes long) play containing five characters: Woman, Scarecrow, Him, Aunty Ah, and Thing.
-None of the five characters have names, they are only referred to by these pronouns.
+Marina Carr’s ‘Woman and Scarecrow’ was first staged at the Royal Court Jerwood Theatre in London in 2006 and later opened at the Irish Repertory Theatre in New York in May 2018.
+It is a two-act (2 hours and 20 minutes long) play containing five characters: Woman, Scarecrow, Him, Aunty Ah, and Thing.
+None of the five characters have names; they are only referred to by these pronouns.

-Throughout the play her companion was the Scarecrow – this may have been a figment of her imagination created from the morphine.
-This scarecrow seems to be in charge of keeping the ‘death’ figure in the closet at bay.
+Throughout the play, her companion is the Scarecrow – this may have been a figment of her imagination created from the morphine.
+This scarecrow keeps the ‘death’ figure in the closet at bay.

 Woman and Scarecrow Quotes